fallen-icarus/cardano-swaps/README.md

     - all fields the same as the input datum except the price.
     - the price must be the weighted avg of all relevant input prices.
 3. Offered asset taken * weighted avg price <= asked asset given.
 4. Only the offered asset can leave and only the ask asset can be deposited.
+ADA can always be deposited in case the minUTxOValue increased.

 Requirement 1 guarantees that all invalid UTxOs (those missing beacons) belong to the address owner and that swap inputs have a valid price: denominator > 0 and price > 0.